Irvinehimself/Irvines-Firejail-Extras/UpdateScheduler/README.md

 An example of using the package as a *traditional* alarm clock.
 Notice how, since the `Mesg` does not contain the substring `Pacman`, `Hu-AlarmClockMusic` does not run `sudo pacman -Syu`

 #### Tips
-When setting up an alarm, you can use `systemd-analyze calendar` to check the `OnCalendar` parameter is correctly formatted, see the *Tip section* [here](https://wiki.archlinux.org/index.php/Systemd/Timers#Realtime_timer) for an example.
+1. When setting up an alarm, you can use `systemd-analyze calendar` to check the `OnCalendar` parameter is correctly formatted, see the *Tip section* [here](https://wiki.archlinux.org/index.php/Systemd/Timers#Realtime_timer) for an example.
+1. It's not a problem for me, but, if a service compains about the *enviroment display variable*, you can get the correct value by running `env` in a terminal and un-commenting/editing the line `#Environment=??` in the units `.service` file.